Key takeaways

 Standard expense entries

-“Paid 12,500 by UPI to Raj Traders for office supplies, 18 percent GST, Office Expenses, date 15 September.”
-The system extracts amount, payment mode, vendor, description, tax rate, ledger, date.
+"Paid 12,500 by UPI to Raj Traders for office supplies, 18 percent GST, Office Expenses, date 15 September."
+The system extracts amount, payment mode, vendor, description, tax rate, ledger, and date.

 Hindi language examples

-“Kal fuel ke liye 3,200 cash diya, GST nahi, Vehicle Expenses mein daalo.”
+"Kal fuel ke liye 3,200 cash diya, GST nahi, Vehicle Expenses mein daalo."
 Translation and extraction produce a ready to verify entry.
+This is Hindi voice bookkeeping in action.

 Collection entries